nolanlawson/pouchdb-electron/README.md

 var db = new PouchDB('mydb', {adapter: 'websql'});
 ```

 Use whichever one you prefer.
 They both work the same, although in my experience WebSQL is slightly faster than IndexedDB in Chromium, for most use cases.
-(Atom Shell is based on Chromium.)
+(Electron is based on Chromium.)